HomeFinanceElectronic Funds Transfer: Definition, Types, and Benefits

 Electronic Funds Transfer (EFT) is a method to transfer money electronically between accounts, including those at different banks if both are on the Automated Clearing House (ACH) network.

-EFT payment system is a fast and convenient alternative to physical payment methods like cash and checks, and can include direct deposit, credit card transactions, ATM transactions, electronic checks, phone payments or mobile payments.
+The EFT payment system is a fast and convenient alternative to physical payment methods such as cash and checks and can include direct deposit, credit card transactions, ATM transactions, electronic checks, phone payments, or mobile payments.

 This technology is widely used for bill payments, compensating workers each payday, and sending money to friends and family.
-The benefits of EFT transfers include secure wire transfers via mobile payments and increased efficiency in financial transactions.
+The advantages of EFT transfers include safe wire transfers via mobile payments and greater financial transaction efficiency.

 How Does Electronic Funds Transfer (EFT) Work?

-For an EFT payment to work, it will require a sender and a receiver to transfer funds through the appropriate payment network, typically the ACH network in the United States.
+To make an EFT payment, you usually need to share the recipient’s bank details, including their account and routing numbers.
+If you’re sending money from your account, you might also have to provide your account information.
+It’s important to include details like the account holder’s name, the bank’s name, and the account type (checking or savings).
+Be sure to confirm the specific requirements with the person or entity you’re paying.
+For example, it will require a sender and a receiver to transfer funds through the appropriate payment network, typically the ACH network in the United States.
 The ACH network connects all banks, credit unions, and financial institutions and processes transfers in batches at the end of each business day.

 Types of Electronic Fund Transfers